aizukanne/Physics/PHASE1_COMPLETION_REPORT.md

 ## Next Steps

 With Phase 1 now complete, we will proceed to Phase 2: Visual Aids Development.
 The foundation established in Phase 1 will ensure that all subsequent content development follows consistent standards and structure.
+### Achievements Beyond Initial Plan
+1. Completed enhancement of all sections in Chapter 1 (4/4 sections)
+2. Completed enhancement of all sections in Chapter 2 (9/9 sections)
+3. Added comprehensive practice problems to all sections
+4. Added common misconceptions sections to all sections
+5. Added "Try It Yourself" activities to all sections
+6. Added historical notes to all sections

 ### Immediate Actions for Phase 2
 1. Create actual image files to replace placeholders in existing content